What is Sever’s Disease?

-Sever’s disease treatment should be based on eliminating pain and restoring normal foot and leg biomechanics.
+Sever’s disease treatment should ease or eliminate pain while restoring standard foot and leg biomechanics.

 Phase 1 – Early Injury Protection: Pain Relief & Anti-inflammatory Tips

-"No Pain.
-No Gain." does not apply in Sever's disease.
-If it hurts your child is doing too much exercise.
+“No Pain.
+No Gain.” does not apply to Sever’s disease.
+If it hurts, your child is doing too much exercise.
 Your child should reduce or cease any activity that causes heel pain.

 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.

-Most children can tolerate paracetamol as a pain reducing medication.
+Most children can tolerate paracetamol as pain-reducing medication.
 Check with your doctor.

-Your physiotherapist will guide you and utilise a range of pain relieving techniques including joint mobilisations for stiff ankle or subtalar joints, massage or electrotherapy to assist you during this pain-full phase.
+Your physiotherapist will guide you.
+They will utilise a range of pain-relieving techniques, including joint mobilisations for stiff ankle or subtalar joints, massage or electrotherapy, to assist you during this pain-full phase.